nirmalka94/path_coverage_ros2/README.md

-# Path Coverage for ROS
+# Path Coverage for ROS2

 Path coverage is needed for applications like cleaning or mowing where an environment must be fully covered by a robot.
 This ROS package executes a coverage path for a given area.
 The area to cover is given by a polygon which points are set from RViz with "Publish Point".
 When a successive point equals the first point the area of the polygon is